bivex/Kage/README.md

 **Q: Which encryption algorithm should I choose?**
 A: XOR for performance, AES for maximum security, ROTATE for simple obfuscation.
 Most applications should use AES for production.

+**Q: What is VLD and why is it used in Kage?**
+A: VLD (Vulcan Logic Dumper) is a PHP extension that provides detailed analysis of Zend Engine opcodes.
+Kage uses VLD's output parsing capabilities through the `kage_parse_vld_output()` function to convert textual opcode dumps into structured data for encryption.
+VLD integration enables bytecode-level protection while maintaining compatibility with standard PHP analysis tools.

+**Q: Do I need VLD extension installed to use Kage?**
+A: VLD is optional for basic encryption/decryption operations.
+However, it's recommended for advanced debugging and bytecode analysis features.
+The C extension handles all core encryption without requiring VLD at runtime.

 **Q: Does bytecode encryption affect application performance?**
 A: Minimal impact (<5%) with the C extension.
 The decryption happens at runtime and is highly optimized.